-You get some flexibility and double the flat 1% earn rate that other cards in this list offer, so why isn’t it included in the top 5?
+You get some flexibility and double the flat 1% earn rate that other cards in this list offer, so why isn’t it included at the top of our list?

 You only get 3 categories if you bank with Tangerine ‒ otherwise, you’re downgraded to 2 categories.

 With all other purchases outside of your 2 ‒ 3 pre-selected spending categories, you earn 0.5% cash.
 Pretty big downside.